yhiraki/dot-emacs.d/README.md

 6. it should automatically compile cedet.
 Check if that worked out!

+7. if you want to use mpc/mpd music player: setup mpd (music server) in ~/.mpdconf (a default setup is delivered with this setup and might already be copied to ~/.mpdconf, otherwise it can be found at ~/.emacs.d/.mpdconf).

-7. you need to restart emacs (cedet doesn't like it, when new packages get installed)
+8. you need to restart emacs (cedet doesn't like it, when new packages get installed)